MeidiLprog/DataDocChatbot/README.md

 The chatbot reads, processes, and understands entire documents with or without images stored locally, then uses a combination of semantic search + LLM reasoning to answer the user.
 ---

-##What makes this projects unique ?
+## What makes this projects unique ?

-Unlike many RAG projects that rely on LangChain abstractions, every stage is built from scratch, which demonstrates a deeper engineering understanding:
+Unlike many RAG projects that rely on LangChain abstractions, every stage is built from scratch thus the whole pipeline, which demonstrates a deeper engineering understanding:

 - OCR reading for scanned PDFs
 - Manual chunking strategy